AlexGeddylfson/RPI-Thermostat/README.md

 This is the Previous States screen.
 This shows the previous 20 states.
 ![image](https://github.com/AlexGeddylfson/RPI-Thermostat/assets/8376599/b8a2972f-df75-484d-acbc-07e979a366ce)

 And here is the Historical Temperatures.
-This will show the prevoius 200 reported temperatures.
+This will show the previous 200 reported temperatures.
 ![image](https://github.com/AlexGeddylfson/RPI-Thermostat/assets/8376599/06d76689-ca42-41b8-902b-775f07e7a728)